MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Remove-CsTeamsSharedCallingRoutingPolicy.md

 ## PARAMETERS

 ### -Identity
-Unique identifier assigned to the policy when it was created.
+Unique identifier assigned to the policy when it is created.

 ```yaml
 Type: String